rust-lang/book/second-edition/nostarch/chapter19.md

 to Rust that we’ve read the documentation for this function, we understand how to use it properly, and we’ve verified that everything is correct.

+Bodies of unsafe functions are effectively `unsafe` blocks, so to perform other unsafe operations within an unsafe function, we don't need to add another `unsafe` block.

 #### Creating a Safe Abstraction Over Unsafe Code

-As an example, let’s check out some functionality from the standard library, `split_at_mut`, and explore how we might implement it ourselves.
-This safe method is defined on mutable slices, and it takes one slice and makes it into two by splitting the slice at the index given as an argument, as demonstrated in Listing 19-4:
+Just because a function contains unsafe code doesn't mean the whole function needs to be marked as unsafe.
+In fact, wrapping unsafe code in a safe function is a common abstraction.
+As an example, let's check out a function from the standard library, `split_at_mut`, that requires some unsafe code and explore how we might implement it.
+This safe method is defined on mutable slices: it takes one slice and makes it into two by splitting the slice at the index given as an argument.
+Using `split_at_mut` is demonstrated in Listing 19-4:

 ```
 let mut v = vec![1, 2, 3, 4, 5, 6];